Engage with Virtual Exchange

 Schools, districts, post-secondary institutions, and non-profit organizations can express interest in having young people participate in a virtual exchange program implemented by a Stevens Initiative grantee.
 Joining an existing program allows institutions and educators to benefit from the grantee’s content, partnership network, technology, facilitation training, and other forms of guidance and support and can be a great way to have a first experience with virtual exchange.

-United States, Morocco, and UAE: Design with a Partner
+United States, Morocco, and United Arab Emirates: Design with a Partner

 Educational institutions and non-profit organizations in the United States, Morocco, or the United Arab Emirates can propose to design a virtual exchange program.
 The Stevens Initiative provides a matching and co-designing process to assist potential partners to co-create quality virtual exchange programs that connect youth in Morocco or the United Arab Emirates with youth in the United States.
 It is important to note that the institutions in Morocco and the United Arab Emirates serve as the prime during the application and negotiation process.
 (The prime manages the grant funds and handles all associated administrative tasks.)